algosup/2024-2025-project-1-fpga-team-8/documents/technical_specifications/technical_specifications.md

 ```

 Comments should be regularly written to ensure the comprehension of the code of current and future developers and reviewers.

+### 3.3 - Code conventions

+The code must follow few but strict rules such as:

+- The module contained in a file must have the same name as its file,
+- The spacing 4 spaces between each level of indentation.

 ## 4 - Technical implementations